-Wide receiver Shaq Davidson is the jewel of the Gamecocks' class.
-The four-star prospect from Gaffney (S.C.)
-High School is considered the 11th-best receiver in the country and the third-best player in the state.
+Shaq Davidson is the star of the Gamecocks' class.
+The wide receiver from Gaffney (S.C.)
+High School is considered a four-star prospect by the 247sports composite.
+He is rated as the 11th-best wide receiver in the country and the third-best player in the state.

-Outside linebacker Bryson Allen-Williams is also considered one of the top commitments for South Carolina.
-The four-star prospect from Cedar Grove (Ga.)
-High School is considered the 14th-best outside linebacker in the country and the 15th-best player in the state.
+Bryson Allen-Williams is an important part of the class.
+The linebacker from Cedar Grove (Ga.)
+High School is considered a four-star prospect by the 247sports composite.
+He is rated as the 14th-best outside linebacker in the country and the 14th-best player in the state.

-And Saluda (SC) defensive lineman Dexter Wideman, a consensus four-star, is currently committed to Florida State but many believe he will flip to the gamecocks.
+The other is defensive lineman Dexter Wideman.
+Wideman, of Saluda (S.C.), is currently committed to Florida State, but many believe he will flip to the Gamecocks.
+Wideman has visited Columbia several times since making his commitment to FSU.